Care instructions

 ❌ Avoid:

-- Direct sunlight for a long time
+- Direct sunlight over a prolonged period

 - Extreme temperature fluctuations